mterrel/adapt-web/website/versioned_docs/version-0.2.0/api/cloud/cloud.k8s.servicespec.externalname.md

 ## k8s.ServiceSpec.externalName property

-externalName is the external reference that kubedns or equivalent will return as a CNAME record for this service.No proxying will be involved.Must be a valid RFC - 1123 hostname ([https://tools.ietf.org/html/rfc1123](https://tools.ietf.org/html/rfc1123)<!-- -->) and requires Type to be ExternalName.
+The external reference that kubedns or equivalent will return as a CNAME record for this service.

 <b>Signature:</b>

 ```typescript
 externalName?: string;
 ```

+## Remarks

+No proxying will be involved.
+Must be a [valid RFC-1123 hostname](https://tools.ietf.org/html/rfc1123) and requires Type to be ExternalName.